 This ride is for those who like adventure, riding sensitive and forward going Arab horses and are curious to explore this new and exciting country in our selection.
 Enjoy faster riding along the beach at Barka and through the desert dunes.
 The riding is a mixture of half and full days in the saddle, covering up to 30 km in a single day on a mix of horses, mostly Arabian thoroughbreds.
 The tour also explores some of the best cultural and historical sites of Oman as well such as the Grand mosque, Nizwa Souqe (market), Misfat al a breem, and Jabrin Castle.
 This is a great compilation of adventurous riding on forward-going horses for competent riders and cultural exploration of this Arabian jewel.

-The first night and the last 2 nights are spent in a charming equestrian centre about 1km from the beach with comfortable accommodation and a nice pool outside for cooling dips after riding.
+The first night and the last 2 nights are spent in The Al Nahda resort and Spa.
 One night is spent in the beautiful Jebel Shams Resort, and the rest of the trail is spent in camps with camp beds and mattresses, toilet tents and solar shower.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 You will be met at Muscat airport in the morning and transferred to Barka.
 There will be a chance to freshen up and change at your hotel before heading out for a few hours sightseeing and a lovely lunch in a Turkish restaurant (or similar).
 The rest of the afternoon you can spend relaxing by the pool or explore your surroundings before dinner.
-Overnight at the riding centre.
+Overnight at The Al Nahda resort and Spa .

 After breakfast you drive to Al Wasil.
 There will be time for lunch before setting out on your first ride into the desert.
 Riding in the dunes is a unique experience and provides some great photo opportunities!
 Your horses are fresh and raring to go so expect some faster riding right from the start.
 Dinner will be traditional Omani fare cooked by your hosts.
 Overnight in canvas tents.